sukhmancs/nixos-configs/README.md

 │   ├── roles 🎭      # Roles that can be assigned to a host.
 │   └── shared 🤝     # Modules that are shared across multiple hosts.
 ├── flake-parts ❄️    # flake.parts.
-│   ├── default 📦    # Packages that are available to all hosts.
+│   ├── default 📦    # Custom packages that are available to all hosts.
 │   ├── git-hooks 🔗  # Git hooks.
 │   ├── lib 📚        # Common functions and variables.
 │   ├── npins 📌      # Nix packages that are pinned.